RobertYohnka/contact-list/README.md

 # React + Vite

+This is my block 26 workshop.
+This is complete through Selected Contact View though the onClick function is not working currently.
+This is deployed at https://main--contact-list-26.netlify.app/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: